KedmoOm/Portafolio/Sales Report Automation/README-LEEME.md

 - The process should work correctly with other data that follows the same structure or order: (Date, Seller's Name, Product Sold, Quantity Sold, Total Price).
 - When the project ends, you can move the Excel file with the new and old information to another folder or delete it.
 Once the 'input' folder is empty, you can add a new Excel file.
 - Some activities were renamed for clarity.
-- This entire project was created without the use of video tutorials or documentation, relying solely on my own skills and knowledge acquired from UiPath Academy to demonstrate problem-solving abilities.
+- This entire project was created without the use of videos, tutorials or documentation, relying solely on my own skills and knowledge acquired from UiPath Academy to demonstrate problem-solving abilities.

 ### Points I learned:
 - I should copy all of the default data and make modifications in another sheet or file to avoid data loss.